Decorative image for blog on installing Tomcat

 Java

-If you have decided to install Apache Tomcat, you’re in good company — according to the 2022 Java Developer Productivity Report produced by JRebel, 48% of developers use Tomcat as the web server for their main application.
+If you have decided to install Tomcat, you’re in good company — according to the 2022 Java Developer Productivity Report produced by JRebel, 48% of developers use Tomcat as the web server for their main application.

 In this blog, learn methods and best practices for optimal Tomcat installation so you can get off on the right foot with Tomcat.